raesian/SeattleLungProject/LabMembers.markdown

                             <h4>Arvind Sunderam</h4>
                             <span class="role">Junior</span>
                             <div class="bio-data" style="display:none;">
-                                <p>My name is Arvind Sunderam, and I am a sophomore at UW looking to study Bioengineering.
+                                <p>My name is Arvind Sunderam, and I am a junior at UW looking to study Bioengineering.
 Some of my interests include working out, biking, and hanging out with friends.
 When I grow up, I want to be a surgeon, but I am not sure what type yet.</p>
                             </div>
                         </div>
                          <div class="tree-card mini" onclick="openBioModal(this)">